Chart Color Schemes

 Edens Landing - Holmview has a typical household mix, with a higher-than-average median household size

-Family households account for 75.8% of all households, including 34.4% couples with children, 23.3% couples without children, and 16.6% single parent families.
-Non-family households constitute the remaining 24.2%, with lone person households at 20.4% and group households comprising 3.5%.
-The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.
+Family households dominate at 75.8% of all households, comprising 34.4% couples with children, 23.3% couples without children, and 16.6% single parent families.
+Non-family households make up the remaining 24.2%, with lone person households at 20.4% and group households comprising 3.5% of the total.
+The median household size of 2.8 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households